-With so many of Britain’s role model chefs in their mid-to-late 40s, one has to wonder where the next generation will emerge from.
+With so many of Britain’s role model chefs in their mid-to-late 40s, one has to wonder where the next new generation of chefs will emerge from.
 Gordon Ramsay alone endures so many verbal battles he must have shaven off at least a few years from his career.
 Fortunately however, it looks like the future of British cuisine will be studded with fresh and interesting new characters.

 The Top 3